 Gun Dog Training Facilities to Teach and Challenge Your Pet

-Muttley Solutions is in the fortunate position that we have access to 3 locations which are idea for training your pet gun dog depending on their needs and experience.
+Muttley Solutions is in the fortunate position that we have a 2.5 acre area for training your pet gun dog depending on their needs and experience.

-One of these is a very high distraction environment with lots of wildlife to challenge you and your dog.
+Part of this is a very high distraction environment with lots of wildlife to challenge you and your dog.
 Don’t worry you won’t be going in there to train until I think you and the dog are ready and safe.

 I also have a fenced secure area which is the main training area for new dogs to the training facility.
 This is still a high distraction area and will allow us to teach and test the recall.